 The U.S. has signed Compacts of Free Association (COFAs) with three sovereign nations that were administered by the United States for the United Nations after World War II.
 The three nations – the Republic of the Marshall Islands, Federated States of Micronesia and Palau – currently receive limited Federal financial resources and provide the U.S. military with complete control over the land, sea and air routes in this strategically important area of the Pacific.
 The Free Association relationships are viewed as especially important relative to China’s growing influence in the area.

-In addition, the U.S. Senate included the Freely Associated States in its new Coronavirus Capital Project Fund on equal footing with neighboring U.S. territories in the Pacific and the U.S. Virgin Islands.
-The seven entities (the FAS, USVI, Guam, American Samoa and Commonwealth of the Northern Mariana Islands) are granted a $100 million fund to evenly split, leaving each territory or Freely Associated State with roughly $14.3 million.
+In addition, the U.S. Senate included the Freely Associated States in its Coronavirus Capital Project Fund on equal footing with neighboring U.S. territories in the Pacific and the U.S. Virgin Islands.
+The seven entities (the FAS, USVI, Guam, American Samoa and Commonwealth of the Northern Mariana Islands) were granted a $100 million fund to evenly split, leaving each territory or Freely Associated State with roughly $14.3 million.

 U.S. Territories